 Do you value your privacy?
 In that case, free storage doesn’t look so good

-It offers end-to-end encryption, which is great — but it also saves your personal data to serve personalized ads.
+It offers end-to-end encryption, which is excellent — but it also saves your data to serve personalized ads.
 Sure, you can disable those ads … but you can’t stop Apple from collecting your data.
 Compare this to IDrive, which also offers encryption without any threat to your privacy.

 Rated number two in the App Store’s productivity category, Google Drive is hugely popular.
 Each Google account gets 15GB of free storage you can share across Gmail and Google Photos.
 It also offers a premium subscription plan you can buy as an in-app purchase.